christopherhjung/c-compiler/impl_ideas/README.md

 c4 parser.
 On the one hand, they contain the declarations of generally helpful methods that you might want to implement to use them for parsing.
-On the other hand, they contain the `parseSpecDecl()` target with helper methods that parse a declaration specifier followed by a declarator or an abstract declarator.
+On the other hand, they contain the `parseSpecDecl()` target with helper methods that parse a directDeclarator specifier followed by a declarator or an abstract declarator.

 These methods also contain constructor calls for the abstract syntax tree,